AirshipWeb/airship-website/src/pages/blog/airship-update-july-2020.md

 ## **AIRSHIP USER SURVEY**

-If you are evaluating or running Airship, share your feedback in the [_Airship User Survey_]( https://www.surveymonkey.com/r/YKZ9NC2)!
-This survey provides users an opportunity to provide anonymous feedback to influence the community and software direction.
-By sharing information about your configuration and requirements, the Airship Working Committee will advocate on your behalf.
+Are you evaluating Airship or using Airship in production?
+We want to learn from your experience!
+Take the [_Airship User Survey_](https://www.surveymonkey.com/r/YKZ9NC2); the Working Committee reviews each response and helps us to grow and mature Airship.
 We will present the 2020 survey results at the Fall Summit in November.
-Take the [_Airship User Survey_](https://www.surveymonkey.com/r/YKZ9NC2) to be included in this round of analysis.
+Take the [_Airship User Survey_](https://www.surveymonkey.com/r/YKZ9NC2) today to be included in this round of analysis.

 <br>